SharePoint Online: Download All Versions of a Document using PowerShell

 In SharePoint Online, documents are stored in libraries, and it’s common for multiple versions of a document to exist over time.
 Version history in SharePoint Online lets you store, track, and restore files in a library as they are changed.
 Sometimes, you may need to download all previous versions of a file.
 However, downloading all versions of a document can be a tedious process, especially if you have to do it manually.
 To save time and effort, you can use PowerShell to download all versions of a document in SharePoint Online.

-As downloading each version of a file is time-consuming and cumbersome from web UI, Here is the PowerShell to download all versions of a file from a SharePoint Online document library using CSOM.
+As downloading each version of a file from web UI is time-consuming and cumbersome, here is the PowerShell to download all versions of a file from a SharePoint Online document library using CSOM.

 #Load SharePoint CSOM Assemblies